Taylor Park Drainage Improvements

 Beginning in July 2017 drain tiles will be installed at Taylor Park due to a generous donation from Oak Park AYSO, Chicago Edge Soccer and OPRF Alliance Soccer.
 These soccer organizations are covering the cost of the entire project totaling $84,500 which is slated for completion before the fall soccer season begins.
 The Park District wishes to express its sincere thanks to Oak Park AYSO, Chicago Edge Soccer and OPRF Alliance Soccer for their partnership.
 It is collaborations such as these that make our agency strong and benefits our entire community.

-Photos: Taylor Park Drainage Tile Installation (right), Taylor Park Expanded Fen (below)
+Photos: Taylor Park Drainage Tile Installation (top), Taylor Park Expanded Fen (below)